Bottom Line Up Front (BLUF)

 Chapter 3: How Misrepresentation and Concealment Turn a Contract Breach into a Tort

 One of the most common questions I get is: “Can I sue for fraud and breach of contract together?”
 The answer is yes, but only under specific circumstances.
 Virginia law draws a line to prevent every breach of contract from being dressed up as a fraud claim.
 The legal test turns on the “source of duty” rule: to have a tort (fraud) claim alongside a contract claim, the falsehood or misconduct must violate a duty that exists independently of the contract.
-If the only duty breached is the promise made in the contract itself, then your remedy lies in contract law, not tort.

 ↑ Back to Top